What are Spider Veins?

 What Are Spider Veins?

+Spider veins, technically known as telangiectasias, are unhealthy veins that often form as a result of vein disease deeper within the leg.
+A condition called venous insufficiency causes elevated pressure in veins slightly deeper within the leg, and this high pressure (known as venous hypertension) leads to the development of spider veins.
 When spider veins first appear, they look like a tiny net or web of red, blue, or purple vessels just under the surface of your skin.
-Their benign presence leads many patients to assume they are simply a cosmetic issue.
+Many patients assume they are simply a cosmetic issue.
 However, spider veins may signal an underlying problem that is far more serious.
 Evaluation by a specialized vein doctor will ensure that you receive an accurate diagnosis and the most advanced treatment options available.

-Healthy veins are generally invisible beneath your skin.
-You can see spider veins, because they have become engorged with blood.
+Healthy veins are generally invisible beneath your skin unless you are very fair-skinned.
+You can see spider veins because they have become engorged with blood.
 When it comes to what are spider veins’ most common causes, the answer is that this phenomenon is most often caused by damaged or diseased valves within your blood vessels.

 What Are Other Symptoms of Venous Insufficiency?